-We value Religious Education (RE) at Kilvington.
-As a close-knit and caring community, we observe the core tenets of Baptist beginnings and tradition, one of which is to respect and celebrate religious freedom.
-We therefore embrace all faiths.
+As a Christian school, we value the teaching of Religious Education (RE) at Kilvington.
+As a close-knit and caring community, we embrace the core tenets of Baptist beginnings and tradition, one of which is to respect and celebrate religious freedom.
+We therefore embrace all faiths, or no faith.

 Never has it been more critical to educate our young about the importance of understanding others’ perspectives, acceptance of diversity, and living harmoniously together in an increasingly complex world.

 Teaching RE also helps fulfil our mission to provide a learning environment that nurtures our students’ body, mind and spirit.
 We value a holistic education.

 Christian values and virtues underpin the Kilvington RE program such as wisdom and knowledge, courage, justice, hope, love and forgiveness.
 Our School motto, ‘Not for Our Own but Other’s Good’ helps guide instruction.